Skip to main content

 Collaborations, initiatives, funding

-Orders & Transformations profile area connects top-level research.
-Learn more about our current projects - from DFG and EU-funded initiatives to prestigious individual research projects such as ERC Grants or LOEWE professorships.
+The Orders & Transformations Profile Area connects cutting-edge research across a variety of disciplines.
+Discover more about our current projects – from DFG and EU-funded initiatives to exciting individual research efforts like ERC Grants or LOEWE Professorships.
 You can find an overview here.

 Research Support